abdalrahman-alhmouz/201-reading-note/class-09.md

 `<input type="week">`
 ```

-Tip: The default value of the
+## The `<label>` Element

-The <label> Element
+*Notice the use of the <label> element in the example above.*

-Notice the use of the <label> element in the example above.
+> The <label> tag defines a label for many form elements.

-The <label> tag defines a label for many form elements.
+> The <label> element is useful for screen-reader users, because the screen-reader will read out loud the label when the user focus on the input element.

-The <label> element is useful for screen-reader users, because the screen-reader will read out loud the label when the user focus on the input element.
+> The <label> element also help users who have difficulty clicking on very small regions (such as radio buttons or checkboxes)

-The <label> element also help users who have difficulty clicking on very small regions (such as radio buttons or checkboxes) - because when the user clicks the text within the <label> element, it toggles the radio button/checkbox.
+>   - because when the user clicks the text within the `<label>` element, it toggles the radio button/checkbox.

-The for attribute of the <label> tag should be equal to the id attribute of the <input> element to bind them together.
+> The for attribute of the <label> tag should be equal to the id attribute of the <input> element to bind them together.

-Radio Buttons
+## Radio Buttons
-The <input type="radio"> defines a radio button.
+***The `<input type="radio">` defines a radio button.***

-Radio buttons let a user select ONE of a limited number of choices.
+*Radio buttons let a user select ONE of a limited number of choices.*

-Example
+*Example:*
-A form with radio buttons:
+*A form with radio buttons:*

 ``` ruby
 <form>